WFSA Paediatric Fellow - Dr. Joaquin Matos

 I had the opportunity to perform the anaesthetic management that consisted of a Combined General Anaesthesia: Orotracheal Intubation plus a Flow Block.

 The management of the neonate patient is complex.
 Several parameters must be taken within normality to avoid complications.
 These are: 1) Permeable airway, with good pre-oxygenation and successful orotracheal intubation.
 2) Maintenance of body temperature between 35.5 to 37 degrees through the use of thermal blankets, use of capelin and if necessary cotton to cover extremities as well as warm physiological solution.
 3) Basal glycemia above 45mg/dl with an hourly intake of this.
 4) Liquid and electrolyte management and good analgesia.
 In this case, we use the Caudal block with 2% Ropivacaine at a dose of 1.6ml/kg of weight, thus reducing the use of intravenous opioids such as Fentanyl.
 Use the Massachusetts formula of liquid calculations, procedures performed successfully.

-You can Fund a Fellow by making a regular or one-off donation of your chosen amount or leave a gift in memory of a colleague or loved one.
+To help more anaesthetists like Dr. Matos develop the anaesthesia capacity within their home countries you can Fund a Fellow by making a regular or one-off donation of your chosen amount or leave a gift in memory of a colleague or loved one.
 There are also opportunities to sponsor the entire duration of a Fellowship.
 If this is something you are interested in please contact email@example.com.